RetroDECK/ES-DE/INSTALL.md

 CPack: - package: /Users/myusername/emulationstation-de/EmulationStation-DE-1.0.0.dmg generated.
 ```

-Generating .dmg installers on older version of macOS seems to make them forward compatible to a pretty good extent, for instance building on El Capitan seems to generate an application that is usable on Catalina.
+Generating .dmg installers on older version of macOS seems to make them forward compatible to a pretty good extent, for instance building on El Capitan seems to generate an application that is usable on Catalina and Big Sur.
 The other way around does however not seem to be true, which is quite unsurprising.

 **Special considerations regarding run-paths:**